sizhongbin/sizhongbin.github.io/OrnaNote/hidden/Battle.md

 - This effects all skills and spells, since it increases your raw stats and is visible on the stats screen.
 3. Hybrid Skills
 - Hybrid skills use 65% of your attack and 65% of your magic stat.
 Written as a formula, ( att * 0.65 ) + ( mag * 0.65 )

+---

+*Remark:*

+*Orna is a social game.
+You don't need to know too much about battle if you don't want to.*

+*by SzHb*